 Best suited to families who want a values-led school with clear routines, visible leadership, and a culture that expects pupils to take responsibility as they grow.
 The main constraint is admission, competition for places is the limiting factor, so shortlisting should be paired with a realistic plan B.

 The school is judged Outstanding by Ofsted, with the latest inspection in May 2023.
-Recent Key Stage 2 outcomes are strong, including 80% meeting the expected standard in reading, writing and mathematics in 2024, above the England average.
+In the 2025 Key Stage 2 dataset, 60% met the expected standard in reading, writing and mathematics combined, with stronger subject-level signals in maths and reading.

 Reception applications are made through Norfolk’s coordinated admissions process.
 For September 2026 entry, Norfolk’s published timetable shows applications opening on 23 September 2025 and closing on 15 January 2026, with offers released on 16 April 2026.